 Appellations can also be a great way for cannabis producers to protect themselves.
 Appellations essentially certify that an identifier of geographic origin is genuine.
 This allows producers in a given area to be shielded from a market rife with inexpensive and unoriginal goods, although consumers get more diversity of choice.

 There has also been proof that certain cannabis plants display traits that are unique to their environment.
 In California, for instance, the state senate passed a bill in 2017 that compelled California’s Food and Agriculture Department to devise a process that let licensed cultivators set standards for appellations that apply to marijuana grown in a specific region (not defined by county boundaries) by 2021.

 There are estimated to be more than 68,000 marijuana growers in California alone, and several of these are represented by renowned advocacy organizations.
 Washington is one of many states where craft marijuana producers are now hoping to make their case for greater regulatory support.

 Create a Unique Plan of Protection With MFE

 Speak to the experienced professionals at MFE to learn more about which insurance options are the right choices for your business.

-MFE is an Independent Insurance Agency with offices located in Los Angeles, Detroit and New York.
+MFE is an Independent Insurance Agency with offices located in Los Angeles, CA and Birmingham, MI.
 They quote and place insurance through multiple carriers in order to ensure clients benefit from the most competitive prices possible.
 MFE is dedicated to helping businesses’ unique needs, whether they are small dispensaries or full-service operations.
 Their offerings include general liability insurance, product liability insurance, commercial automobile insurance, excess liability insurance, equipment breakdown insurance, cyber liability insurance, loss of income insurance and Employment Practices Liability Insurance (EPLI), which offers protection against employee discrimination claims.